SunoikisisDC/SunoikisisDC-2016/README.md

 ***
 ### Field Activities
 * [Visible Words in Cambodia: Presentation of the Digital Epigraphy Field workshop that took place in Cambodia in May 2016](https://youtu.be/9cXejmsybRQ).
-This video is recorded for the Sunoikisis International Consortium of Digital Classics collaborative courses.
+This video has been recorded for SunoikisisDC.